Coldwell Banker

 Lawrenceburg's historic downtown square represents classic small-town Tennessee featuring courthouse, local businesses, restaurants, and community gathering spaces.
 This traditional layout creates walkable downtown environment uncommon in newer suburban developments.
 Community events, farmers markets, and local traditions foster connection often lacking in larger, more transient communities.

-Lawrenceburg's position along I-65 corridor creates connectivity advantages while maintaining the affordability that disappears closer to major metros.
+Lawrenceburg's position along I-65 corridor creates connectivity advantages while maintaining affordability that diminishes closer to major metros.

 I-65 Corridor Benefits